A Detailed Guide to Underpinning of Foundations

 Due to invasive subsurface activity risks during underpinning, temporary works provide critical stabilizing supports:

-• Sheet Piling: Cast in-situ walls retain soil stability for basement digs which expose foundations for pile cap connection works.
-They also reduce ground water ingress.
+• Sheet Piling: Cast-in-situ walls retain soil stability for basement digs that expose foundations for pile cap connection works.
+They also reduce groundwater ingress.

 • King Posts: Hydraulic supports brace basement slabs during temporary soil excavation periods.
 This prevents uncontrolled slab movements.